samfitgen/trgen/docs/Short_Power_Build-Low_Volume.md

 # Trainer Road Plan: Short Power Build - Low Volume

+> Building on the hard-earned base conditioning you've recently established,
+> it's time to move toward increasingly specific forms of training stress in
+> order to better prepare you for your specific events as well as the even more
+> event-specific training to follow.
+>
+> Even a short-power rider maintains a heavy reliance on longer, sustained
+> power.
+Accordingly, a toned-down emphasis on strength endurance will still
+> find its way into this Short Power Build plan but greater attention will fall
+> on improving your ability to operate at high percentages of your VO2max power
+> as well as your ability to throw down big watts for very short durations,
+> repeatedly, and often with minimal recovery time.
+>
+> So riders concentrating on improving their abilities as shorter-course
+> mountain bikers, cyclocross racers, criterium specialists as well as those
+> taking part in weekday world championships will find this Build plan a proper
+> match for their dynamic riding style.
+This training will further your ability
+> to race aggressively, react quickly and powerfully, and do so again and again
+> with minimal or no decline in performance.

 ## Week 1

 > As is typical of most of our training plans' first week, Week 1 offers your